 Children's Occupational Therapy

-An occupational therapist provides help and support for children and young people who have a physical disability, or difficulties with practical, sensory or motor skills which affect their ability to function independently.
-We work with children and young people who have physical disabilities and complex health needs and require specialist equipment such as seating or splinting to increase functional skills.
+We provide help and support for children and young people who have a physical disability, or difficulties with practical, sensory or motor skills which affect their ability to function independently.
+We work with young children with complex needs and can provide specialist equipment such as specialist seating in nursery.
+We also support children and young people who require splinting to increase functional skills.

-We are also able to help children who have difficulty with co-ordination and development of gross motor skills, hand function and development of fine motor and hand skills, self care skills, like dressing, and difficulties processing sensory information - which can make it hard to concentrate and engage in activities.
+We are able to help children who have difficulty with co-ordination and development of gross motor skills, hand function and development of fine motor and hand skills, self care skills such as dressing, and difficulties processing sensory information - which can make it hard to concentrate and engage in activities.

-• Children aged 0 -17 years 11 months who have a physical disability and/or severe and complex health needs.
+• Children / young people aged 0-17 years 11 months who have a physical disability and/or severe and complex health needs.

-• Children where there is evidence of significant need due to motor, coordination or sensory difficulties which impacts on the child’s functional ability.
-Children must be referred before the end of Reception Year but once accepted, can be seen by the service until the age of 8 if OT input or review is indicated or new difficulties arise.
+• Children where there is evidence of significant need due to motor, coordination or sensory difficulties which impact on the child’s functional ability.
+Children must be referred before they are 5 years old but once accepted, can be seen by the service until the age of 8 if OT input or review is indicated or new difficulties arise.

 • Children referred must be registered with a Sutton GP.